If you or a loved one are struggling, we can help. Request a call today.

 • Suicidal thoughts

-Adderall detox should always be done under the guidance of a licensed healthcare professional or drug rehab center.
-Prescription medications and holistic care can help minimize withdrawal symptoms and ensure patient safety.
+An Adderall detox should always be completed under the guidance of a licensed healthcare professional or a drug rehab center.
+To reduce withdrawal symptoms and ensure patient safety, prescription medications and holistic care may be used.

 Long term adderall use can cause challenging withdrawal symptoms